MUTOR-2/ScienceOfMusic/_units/08/index.md

 ## Texture Space

 The combination of melodic material gives rise to musical texture.
-Huron (1989) proposes a two-dimensional space for musical texture, where the x-axis represents semblant motion whereas the y-axis represents onset asynchrony.
+Huron {% include cite ref="huron" %} proposes a two-dimensional space for musical texture, where the x-axis represents semblant motion whereas the y-axis represents onset asynchrony.

 Here are some examples of the way melodies fit in each corner of the texture space:
 1. high semblant motion, high onset synchrony (e..g Gregorian chant)